+- A copy of the Welcome Book

-A copy of the lease
+- A copy of the lease

-A copy of the PHA's grievance procedure
+- A copy of the PHA's grievance procedure

-A copy of the Community Rules
+- A copy of the Community Rules

-A copy of the Base Charge List
+- A copy of the Schedule of Charges List

+- A copy of the Parking Agreement

+- A copy of the Recycling Notice

+- A copy of the Smoke Alarm/Carbon Monoxide Alarm Agreement

-A copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse
+- A copy of "Is Fraud Worth It?" (form HUD-1141-OIG), which explains the types of actions a family must avoid and the penalties for program abuse

-A copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12
+- A copy of "What You Should Know about EIV," a guide to the Enterprise Income Verification (EIV) system published by HUD as an attachment to Notice PIH 2017-12

-A copy of the form HUD-5380, VAWA Notice of Occupancy Rights
+- A copy of the form HUD-5380, VAWA Notice of Occupancy Rights

-A copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking
+- A copy of form HUD-5382, Certification of Domestic Violence, Dating Violence, Sexual Assault, or Stalking

+- The HUD pamphlet on lead-based paint entitled, "Protect Your Family from Lead in Your Home."